martinvichnal/smart-home/README.md

 - [Acknowledgements / Source](#acknowledgements--source)

 ---
+# Fundamental Operation
+This is the section for the basics of how it works and explaining through diagrams

+---
 # Features
 - Dynamically add custom variables to the system
 - Fast and reliable communication